 So maybe you’ve got a new job teaching preschoolers music and you’ve got to submit something in writing to the powers that be.
 Writing a program of music lessons for a term or a year can be a pretty soul-less task.
-You might have to do it even before you meet the children you will be educating!
-Maybe it’s something you’re dreading, especially if you have little or no experience in preschool music teaching.
+You might have write it even before you meet the children you will be educating!
+Maybe having to program preschool music is something you’re dreading, especially if you have little or no experience in preschool music teaching.

 A simple way – just two little words

 Before you plan anything, repeat after me, “free play is essential” so make sure you implement opportunities for musical free play to happen frequently, even if you’re not there when it’s going on.
 Now we’ve got that clear, let me suggest a simple way to start thinking about programming music lessons for young children.
 Spend your efforts on these two words, content and activities.